kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     FROM DepartmentFinancials
     GROUP BY
         CASE @GroupingLevel
-            WHEN 'Department' THEN DepartmentName
+            WHEN 'Department' THEN d.DepartmentName
             WHEN 'Location' THEN Location
-            WHEN 'Both' THEN Location + ' - ' + DepartmentName
+            WHEN 'Both' THEN Location + ' - ' + d.DepartmentName
         END,
         CASE @GroupingLevel
             WHEN 'Location' THEN NULL
-            ELSE DepartmentName
+            ELSE d.DepartmentName
         END,
         CASE @GroupingLevel
             WHEN 'Department' THEN NULL